lagraham337/SummaryApp/ComprehensionScience/README.md

 The purpose of this app is for users to paste text, a URL, or upload an image file and receive either a text summary or (in the case of an image file) text extraction.
 It is being developed using Streamlit and a number of Python libraries including NLTK.

-It is currently in Alpha.
+It is currently in Beta.
-The IMG page does not extract text.
 The URL page works inconsistently.
 I recommended trying the following URLs for fun:

 [Natural Language Processing](https://www.ibm.com/cloud/learn/natural-language-processing)